compromise-evident/prime-gap-RNG/README.md

 Here's an actual list of consecutive prime gaps following an 800-digit prime, where sudden big gaps throw the average off to "abnormal" highs.
+(Note that the formula only applies to finding "normal" gaps near values of 200+ digits.)

 ```text